moozeq/agecrack-ng/doc/report.md

    AnAge database)
 4. Predict lifespans for test dataset

-I found pretrained, state-of-the-art, [esm neural network](https://github.com/facebookresearch/esm) which allows transforming proteins' sequences into vectors of floats, representing some biological features.
+I found pretrained, state-of-the-art, esm neural network [4] which allows transforming proteins' sequences into vectors of floats, representing some biological features.
 Those vectors can be presented as images:

 ![esm](imgs/esm.png)